celery/celery/docs/userguide/workers.rst

 .. sidebar:: The ``celery`` command

     The :program:`celery` program is used to execute remote control commands from the command-line.
 It supports all of the commands listed below.
 See :ref:`monitoring-control` for more information.

 :pool support: *prefork, eventlet, gevent*, blocking:*solo* (see note)
 :broker support: *amqp, redis*

 Workers have the ability to be remote controlled using a high-priority broadcast message queue.
 The commands can be directed to all, or a specific list of workers.

 Commands can also have replies.
 The client can then wait for and collect those replies.
-Since there's no central authority to know how many workers are available in the cluster, there is also no way to estimate how many workers may send a reply, so the client has a configurable timeout — the deadline in seconds for replies to arrive in.
+Since there's no central authority to know how many workers are available in the cluster, there's also no way to estimate how many workers may send a reply, so the client has a configurable timeout — the deadline in seconds for replies to arrive in.
 This timeout defaults to one second.
 If the worker doesn't reply within the deadline it doesn't necessarily mean the worker didn't reply, or worse is dead, but may simply be caused by network latency or the worker being slow at processing commands, so adjust the timeout accordingly.

 In addition to timeouts, the client can specify the maximum number of replies to wait for.
 If a destination is specified, this limit is set to the number of destination hosts.

 .. note::

     The ``solo`` pool supports remote control commands, but any task executing will block any waiting control command, so it is of limited use if the worker is very busy.
 In that case you must increase the timeout waiting for replies in the client.

 .. _worker-broadcast-fun: